FemboyValve/cstrike15/README.md

    Run `CreateSolution.bat` to generate the `.sln` file.

 3. **Build the project**
+   > ⚠️ **Note:** Build in Release configuration currently debug doesnt work.
-   Open `csgo_partner.sln` in Visual Studio 2015 and build the solution.
+   Open `csgo.sln` in Visual Studio 2015 and build the solution.

 4. **Download game assets** *(Windows only)*
    Use the following Steam CLI commands to download the required depots: